Coronavirus digest: British variant more dangerous for young people, children | DW | 24.03.2021

-Germany and Belgium has warned the British variant spreading through Europe is much more fatal while Hong Kong has suspended administering the BioNTech-Pfizer vaccine over a packaging issue.
+Germany and Belgium have warned the British variant spreading through Europe is much more fatal, while Hong Kong has suspended administering the BioNTech-Pfizer vaccine over a packaging issue.
 Follow DW for the latest.

 "The idea of an Easter shutdown was drafted with the best of intentions.
 We urgently need to stop and reverse the third wave of the pandemic," Merkel said, apologizing for hastily-made plans.